pietmau/Flickr-Image-Gallery/README.md

 As a consequence Espresso tests are very simple and effective.

 ## Cons
-Compared to [Badoo's MVICore](https://github.com/badoo/MVICore) it seems a bit less easy to implement navigation, warnings, transient states of the view.
+Compared to [Badoo's MVICore](https://github.com/badoo/MVICore) it seems that is is a bit less easy to implement features like navigation and transient messages.
-Because the view only listens to Models and emits exclusively Events (unlike MVICore where a third kind of event, `News`, is used model one-off occurrences).
+This is because the view listens to events of exclusively one type, while MVICore where has a second type event, `News`, that is used model one-off occurrences.

 ## The state
 Models, Events, Effects are processed by pure functions.